fiatjaf/lightningd-gjson-rpc/cmd/sparko/README.md

 # the tls path is just the directory where your self-signed key and certificate are.
 # (see below for code snippets that generate them on Linux)
-# the path is relative to your lightning-dir, so "sparko-tls" will translate to "~/.lightning/sparko-tls/"
+# the path is relative to your lightning-dir, so "sparko-tls" will translate to "~/.lightning/bitcoin/sparko-tls/"
+# (you can also use an absolute path)
 # if not specified the app will run without TLS (as http://)
 sparko-tls-path=sparko-tls